SUMMARY

 Looking for more KPMG logical reasoning test practice?

-Enhance your preparation for the KPMG video interview questions by using our video interviewing tool to gain valuable practice and receive constructive feedback to help you perform well.
+Enhance your preparation for KPMG’s video interview questions by using GF’s video interviewing tool to gain valuable practice and feedback.

-The KPMG assessment centre involves trained assessors from the KPMG recruitment team to observe and test you in a variety of exercises, which may include:
+The KPMG Launch Pad involves trained assessors from the KPMG recruitment team to observe and test you across a variety of exercises, which may include:

 Good to Know: The KPMG Launch Pad focuses on your potential and alignment with KPMG values, not just test scores.